Mohit-Ak/CarND-Traffic-Sign-Classifier/writeup.md

 ```
 43
 ```

+### Problem Aspects considered

+- How to avoid over or underfitting?
+- Are techniques like normalization, rgb to grayscale, shuffling needed
+- Number of examples per label (some have more than others).
+- Should we generate fake data / augmentation.
+The decisions taken are described below.

 ## Data Augmentation

 As mentioned in the lecutre, it is always a good practice to augment the data before training inorder to achieve translationaly, rotational and brightness invariance.

 ### Trasnformations Applied
 - Rotation
 - Shear